Greetings from the Social Science Department!

-Following their time at Edgewood College, many of our graduates go on to successfully earn graduate degrees in such fields as social work, public health, law and urban planning.
+Many of our graduates go on to successfully earn advanced degrees in such fields as social work, public health, law and urban planning.
 Others obtain positions directly after graduation in a multitude of educational, nonprofit social service and advocacy organizations; international non-governmental organizations; financial institutions; micro-lending agencies; government agencies; the Peace Corp and police departments.
 They work as politicians, political campaign managers, legislative aides, probation officers, teachers and social workers.

 Please contact me at any time to explore a major or minor in Social Science.